-3.3.2.3 Cranes intended to be operated while the vessel is in open sea, or where there may be motion relative to the other vessel during crane operations, are to meet the requirements for offshore cranes.

-3.3.2.4 The above dynamic amplification factors are based on crane operations in mild environmental conditions, where there are no significant accelerations due to vessel's motions.
-For other environmental conditions, the above dynamic amplification factors are to be increased by adding the respective accelerations as specified by the manufacturer and in accordance with 3.9; but when these accelerations exceed 0.07g, cranes are to meet the requirements for offshore cranes.

-3.3.2.5 The total horizontal side load at the boom tip is to be calculated considering all applicable side loads in accordance with 3.3.1, including the effects of vessel motions, wind and vessel inclinations, as per 3.9, 3.10 and 3.11, but is not to be taken less than 0.02 × VDL.

-3.3.2.6 The SWL for shipboard grab cranes is not to exceed 80% of the load that each complete crane assembly is approved to lift on the cargo hook.
-The weight of cargoes lifted by the grab including the weight of the grab and its accessories is not to be greater than the SWL for the grab crane.

-3.3.2.7 In heavy lift cranes, hook roller restraining components are to be designed for 1.2 times the live load plus dead load without exceeding the allowable stresses.
+- 3.3.2.3 Deck fitted lifting appliances intended to be operated while the vessel is in open sea, or where there may be motion relative to the other vessel during lifting appliance operations, are to meet the requirements for offshore cranes. - 3.3.2.4 The above dynamic amplification factors are based on lifting appliance operations in mild environmental conditions, where there are no significant accelerations due to vessel's motions.
+For other environmental conditions, the above dynamic amplification factors are to be increased by adding the respective accelerations as specified by the manufacturer and in accordance with 3.9; but when these accelerations exceed 0.07g, lifting appliances are to meet the requirements for offshore cranes. - 3.3.2.5 The total horizontal side load at the boom tip is to be calculated considering all applicable side loads in accordance with 3.3.1, including the effects of vessel motions, wind and vessel inclinations, as per 3.9, 3.10 and 3.11, but is not to be taken less than $0.02 \times VDL$ . - 3.3.2.6 The SWL for shipboard grab lifting appliances is not to exceed 80% of the load that each complete lifting appliance assembly is approved to lift on the cargo hook.
+The weight of cargoes lifted by the grab including the weight of the grab and its accessories is not to be greater than the SWL for the grab lifting appliance. - 3.3.2.7 In heavy lift cranes, hook roller restraining components are to be designed for 1.2 times the live load plus dead load without exceeding the allowable stresses.

-3.3.2.8 Operations of Offshore Cranes may consist of lifting and setting loads on the vessel or structure on which the crane is installed (onboard lifts), or on other structures or vessels (offboard lifts).
-Offshore cranes are to meet the requirements of API RP 2C.
+3.3.2.8 Operations of Offshore Cranes may consist of lifting loads on the vessel or structure on which the crane is installed (onboard lifts), or on other structures or vessels (offboard lifts).
+Offshore cranes are to meet the requirements of API Spec 2C.